Google My Business Hacks for Small Businesses

 Google WANTS to help you with lead generation through Google My Business.
 You’ve just got to do the right thing by the search engine.

-In order for you to get the most out of your Google My Business profile, we’ve compiled a list of 5 Google My Business hacks that you absolutely need to implement in your profile.
-These are quick and easy, so there’s really no reason not to.
+In order for you to get the most out of your Google My Business profile, we’ve compiled a list of 5 Google My Business hacks that you absolutely need to implement in your profile to start getting more business and generation leads from GMB.
+These are quick and easy, so there’s really no reason not to get these done.

 We are assuming that you’ve already got a Google My Business Profile.